fukangwei/New_Blog_MarkDown/opencv和图像处理/读写xml和yml文件.md

 #### FileStorage::isOpened

-&emsp;&emsp;Checks whether the file is opened.
+&emsp;&emsp;Return `true` if the object is associated with the current file and `false` otherwise.
+It is a good practice to call this method after you tried to open a file.

 ``` cpp
 bool FileStorage::isOpened() const;
 ```

-Return `true` if the object is associated with the current file and `false` otherwise.
-&emsp;&emsp;It is a good practice to call this method after you tried to open a file.
+&emsp;&emsp;

 #### FileStorage::release